radical-cybertools/radical.pilot/docs/architecture/configuration.md

 behavior and performance in various ways.

-First, there is a set of configuration options which affects how the different agent components communicate which each other, and with the RP database: buling options, timeouts, buffer sizes, artificial barriers (for experiments) etc. are part of those options.
+First, there is a set of configuration options which affects how the different agent components communicate which each other, and with the RP database: pulling options, timeouts, buffer sizes, artificial barriers (for experiments) etc. are part of those options.